SCPru/RuFoundation/README.md

 ## Seeding the database

-By default, there are no pages in the website.
+To start working, the following objects are required:

+- Minimally one website record (for localhost)
-This also includes `nav:top` and `nav:side` which are critical for proper appearance.
+- Some pages (such as `nav:top` or `nav:side`) that are critical for proper appearance

-You can create some by running the following command:
+You can provision these basic structures by running the following commands:

+- `python manage.py createsite -s scp-ru -d localhost -t "SCP Foundation" -H "Russian branch"`
-- `python manage.py seed`
+- `python manage.py seed -s scp-ru`